Epiploic appendagitis: Management

 Epiploic appendagitis is self-limiting and can be managed conservatively with NSAIDs.

 Epidemiology

-Acute epiploic appendigitis is usually associated with obesity, hernia and unaccustomed exercise.
+Acute epiploic appendagitis is usually associated with obesity, hernia and unaccustomed exercise.
 The inflammation of the epiploic appendages normally resolves on its own for most patients.
-It is possible however uncommon for acute epiploic appendigitis to result in adhesion, bowel obstruction, intussusception, intraperitoneal loose body, peritonitis, and/or abscess formation.
+It is possible however uncommon for acute epiploic appendagitis to result in adhesion, bowel obstruction, intussusception, intraperitoneal loose body, peritonitis, and/or abscess formation.
 Treatment consists of reassurance of the patient and analgesics.
 Under non invasive treatment, symptoms resolve in two weeks.
 Hospitalization is not necessary.